¨Money often costs too much.¨

 Why it is Usually NOT a Good Idea to Use US Dollars While Traveling Abroad

-I am always surprised how often I find tourists (even some who are not Americans) who believe that vendors overseas prefer US dollars over the local currency.
+I am always surprised how often I find tourists (even some not Americans) who believe that vendors overseas prefer US dollars over the local currency.
 They assume since the US dollar is a strong currency that everyone wants the US dollar.
-(A strong currency is one that increases in value over time versus the local currency).
+(A strong currency increases in value over time versus the local currency).

-However, this is usually a faulty assumption for a couple of reasons.
+However, Fifty-Plus Nomads should use local currency for a couple of reasons.

-- The US dollar is sometimes weak.
-(Throughout most of the George W Bush administration, most foreign currencies, even the Mexican peso, were strong against the US dollar).
+- The dollar is sometimes weak.
+(Throughout most of the George W Bush administration, most foreign currencies, even the Mexican peso, were strong against the U.S. dollar).

 - The majority of vendors do not even accept US currency because the vendors:

-- Do not have enough US dollars to get a reasonable exchange rate; and
+- Do not have enough US dollars to get a reasonable exchange rate.

 - Have to take the time and effort to exchange the dollars into their currency.

-When Can You Use US Dollars While Traveling Abroad?
+When Can You Use US Dollars While Traveling Outside the US?

 As a result, most travelers can only expect that vendors will even take US dollars when they visit cities:

-- In Mexico that have a lot of American tourists like Cancun or Puerto Vallarta or
+- In Mexico that have a lot of American tourists like Cancun or Puerto Vallarta.

 - With a large number of cruise ship passengers (and then only when the ship is in port).

 Even in these cases, it is rare you will receive a reasonable exchange rate from vendors.
-Usually, it will cost you 10 to 15% more to use US dollars than if you used the local currency.
+Usually, it will cost you 10-15% more to use US dollars than if you used the local currency.

 Let’s look at why it is usually a bad idea to use US Dollars even where they are accepted.
 Assume, for example, that you use US Dollars in most Mexican beach resorts (like Puerto Vallarta or Cancun).